gaman547/CyberSec-HomeLab/README.md

 The **pfSense firewall** serves as the central hub for routing and security within the homelab environment.
 Deployed as a virtual machine on **Hyper-V**, it manages traffic between the WAN and multiple internal subnets, ensuring network segmentation and control.

-Navigate to https://www.pfsense.org/download/ and download the latest version of iso image using the below specifications.
+I navigated to https://www.pfsense.org/download/ and downloaded the latest version of iso image using the below specifications.

 *Ref 4: pfSense ISO*

 ![pfSense_ISO](https://github.com/gaman547/CyberSec-HomeLab/blob/main/images/download-pfSense-firewall-iso-image.png)

-#### 🧱 Virtual Machine Configuration

-* Platform: Hyper-V
-* CPU: 1 vCPU
-* Memory: 2 GB
-* Storage: 20 GB (dynamically allocated)